mottosso/allzpark/docs/pages/index.md

 Libraries, applications, projects.. package everything!
 <br>
 <br>
-Allzpark is a package-based launcher, which means that everything related to a project is encapsulated into individual, version controlled and dependency managed <a href=guides/#package-management>"packages"</a>.
+Allzpark is a package-based launcher, which means that everything related to a project is encapsulated into individual, version controlled and dependency managed "packages".
 <br>
 <br>
 Establish complex relationships between software, applications and projects with <a href="https://github.com/mottosso/bleeding-rez">bleeding-rez</a>, the underlying framework powering <b>Allzpark</b>.